chooseMoneychooseMediachooseShoppingchoose

 Who uses CPP?

-In November 2010, Santander, Barclays and NatWest customers all said that they were diverted to CPP when they called to activate a credit card.
+In November 2010, Santander, Barclays and Natwest customers all said that they were diverted to CPP when they called to activate a credit card.

 Lloyds TSB gold cardholders even complained of being sold CPP products by the bank's own staff.